 I was reading the Digital Photography School the other day and came across one of their writers blogs called Mostly Lisa.
 I really like her blog, and one of her posts really stood out and grabbed me – 10 New Year’s Resolutions every Photographer should make.

-I ‘d been thinking a little bit about what I wanted to achieve in 2010 with my photography, although I hadn’t made any decisive plans I just had a few ideas.
-So it was really handy that I came across this post at just the right time, as it really inspired me to make those plans more definite and not just procrastinate about them.
+So I’ve been thinking a little bit about what I wanted to achieve in 2010 with my photography.
+Although I hadn’t made any decisive plans I just had a few ideas.
+It was really handy that I came across this post at just the right time, as it really inspired me to make those plans more definite and not just procrastinate about them.

 It’s going to keep me honest and I can’t shirk away from what I’ve said without looking useless…